-The UN SDG 11 consists in ensuring universal access to affordable, reliable, sustainable and modern energy, with targets by 2030 on the share of renewable energy in the global energy mix and the promotion of investment in energy infrastructure and clean energy technology.
-By using the Green Bond proceeds to (re)finance defined Energy Efficiency Projects, the Issuer is contributing to the UN SDG 11, with regards to the above-mentioned targets.
+The UN SDG 11 consists in making cities inclusive, safe, resilient and sustainable, with targets by 2030 on the access for all to adequate, safe and affordable basic services.

+By using the Green Hybrid Bond proceeds to (re)finance defined Energy Efficiency Projects, the Issuer is contributing to the UN SDG 11, with regards to the above-mentioned targets.